 The anti-inflammatory and antioxidant compounds in cherries help relieve exercise-induced muscle pain, damage, and inflammation.
 Tart cherries seem to be more effective than sweet cherries.
 They have been found to accelerate muscle recovery, decrease exercise-induced muscle pain, and stop strength loss in elite athletes, such as cyclists and marathon runners.

 Cherries reduce symptoms of arthritis and gout

 Because of their anti-inflammatory effect, cherries can reduce symptoms of arthritis and gout.
-Gout is a type of arthritis that is caused by a buildup of uric acid which leads to extreme swelling, inflammation, and pain in your joints.
+Gout is a type of arthritis caused by a buildup of uric acid, which leads to extreme swelling, inflammation, and pain in your joints.

 Cherries help fight against diabetes